jatupan1989/boomjum1989/HTTP-Switchboard-"seems-to-need-more-micromanagement"-compared-to-NoScript.md

 Not really.
 I supposed the erroneous impression stems from all the cells in the matrix.
 It does not require more management.
 If a user wants to allow one script from one page, one click is sufficient with _HTTP Switchboard_, just like _NoScript_.
-Admittedly though, if a user wants to allow one or more scripts permanently, an extra click is required, to tell _HTTPSB_ to persist the whitelisted cells in the matrix.
+Admittedly though, if a user wants to allow one or more scripts permanently, an extra click is required, to tell _HTTPSB_ to persist the whitelisted cells in the matrix, since by design, all permissions are temporary -- with the benefit that as opposed to _NoScript_, there is no need to duplicate every hostname in the menu (one for temporary permission, one for permanent permission.)

 ####Consider _NoScript_: